-Rome is known for being a city with a ton of stuff to do, so you could imagine how panicked I was when trying to create a holiday plan for a short five day stay in the Italian capital.
-Thankfully, with smart planning and a small investment at the start of the trip- my family and I were able to save a lot of money when travelling through the city and most importantly, we were able to access all of the tourist hotspots and museums without waiting in any queues.
+Rome is known for being a city with a ton of stuff to do, so you could imagine my panic when creating a sight-seeing plan for a short five day stay in the Italian capital.
+Thankfully, with smart planning and a small investment at the start of the trip- my family and I were able to save a lot of money when travelling through the city.
+But most importantly, we were able to access all of the tourist hotspots and museums without waiting in any queues.

-Today I’m going to share with you how I managed to tick off every spot on my Rome bucket list in limited time, as well as the remaining pictures from my trip that I haven’t yet posted to my blog.
+Today I’m going to share with you how I managed to tick off every spot on my Rome bucket list in limited time.

 I’d first heard of the Omnia card when looking at the reviews of different monuments on Trip Advisor.
 Even though I’d only seen one review where someone expressed how glad they were that they’d purchased one of these, I was intrigued to look further into what it was- and in all honesty, my trip wouldn’t have been the same without it.

-I’d wrongly assumed that by travelling off-peak in December, entry tickets to monuments and museums wouldn’t be necessary to purchase ahead of time as there wouldn’t be all too many tourists.
-However, I can tell you now that there are still endless queues of people outside the tourist hotspots, so it’s still worth it to purchase tickets ahead of time.
+I’d wrongly assumed that by travelling off-peak in December, entry tickets to monuments and museums wouldn’t be necessary to purchase ahead of time.
+I can tell you now that Rome is super busy all year round.
+There are still endless queues of people outside all the tourist hotspots, so it’s still worth it to purchase tickets ahead of time.

 Instead of getting individual tickets, my family and I purchased and Omnia package each from Expedia.
-The price per adult is currently £102, however I purchased mine with the £30 off discount code ‘LXUKTHANKYOU‘ (this is not a partnership code, nor is there a guarantee that it is still available).
-I know, I know, £102 is a high price for entry tickets, but with this package you get so much more than just that which is what makes it worth it.
+The price per adult is currently £102, however I purchased mine with the £30 off discount code ‘LXUKTHANKYOU‘ (there is no guarantee that it is still available, however they do special offers more often than you think).
+With this package you get so much more than free entry to a couple of attractions, which is what makes it worth every penny.

-The Omnia package comes with two cards- one for free travel on all public transport in Rome, and one that provides you with free access to a hop-on hop-off bus which takes you to the following sites, in which you’ll also have free entry to;
+The Omnia package comes with two cards.
+The first one is for free travel on all public transport in Rome.
+The second one provides you with free access to a hop-on hop-off bus which takes you to the following sites, in which you’ll also have free entry to;

 - The Vatican museum